bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 ```

 In this case, the port is set to `0`, which indicates that the system will
-assign the service a random port.
+assign the server a random port.
 We'll use this to our advantage later.

 ##### Announce Services